JamesTsay-12/blog-site/_posts/2025-07-25-stock-picking-in-tech.md

 ---

 ### 📉 Table of Key Missteps

+Below is a table showing some key missteps for ARK's strategy and analysis.
+You can also see a chart below showing that you would have had substantially better performance investing in a low cost index fund (S&P 500) instead of ARKK in the period of 2020-2025.

 | Company        | ARK Thesis                     | The Reality                            | Key Error                          |
 |----------------|--------------------------------|----------------------------------------|------------------------------------|